platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 This should be discussed between your sales representative and senior technical members of your team if there are concerns with CDN configuration and functionality.

-If using Fastly as a CDN, you can provide either custom VCL snippets or a full custom VCL file.
+If using Fastly as a CDN, you can provide custom VCL snippets or a full custom VCL file through a [support ticket](../../overview/get-support.md).
-Platform.sh grants customers access to do so upon request.
-Be aware that downtime caused by custom VCL configuration isn't covered by the SLA, just as app code in your repository isn't covered by the SLA.
+Be aware that downtime caused by custom VCL configuration isn't covered by the SLA, just as app code in your repository isn't covered by the SLA either.

 ## TLS encryption

-Security and the related topic of encryption of data are fundamental principles at Platform.sh, and as such we provide TLS certificates in the default Dedicated package.
+Security and the related topic of encryption of data are fundamental principles at Platform.sh, and as such TLS certificates are provided in the default Dedicated package.
 This allows for encryption of all traffic between your users and your app.
 By default, a shared certificate is provisioned with the chosen CDN vendor.
 If you opt for the Global Application Cache, certificates are provisioned for both the site subdomain (`www`) and the asset/CDN subdomain.
-We use wildcard certificates to secure production, staging, and any other subdomains simultaneously.
+Wildcard certificates are used to secure production, staging, and any other subdomains simultaneously.
-If you need Extended Validation TLS certificates, you need to provide your own from an issuer of your choice that we can install for you.
+If you need Extended Validation TLS certificates, you need to provide your own from an issuer of your choice that can then be installed for you.

 If you need to provide your own TLS certificate, place the certificate, the unencrypted private key, and the necessary certificate chain supplied by your TLS provider in your app's `private` directory (not web accessible), and then open a ticket to let our team know to install it.

-Dedicated supports a single TLS certificate on the origin.
+{{% names/dedicated-gen-2 %}} and {{% names/dedicated-gen-3 %}} support a single TLS certificate on the origin.
 Support for multiple certificates is offered only through a CDN such as CloudFront or Fastly.
 Self-signed certificates can optionally be used on the origin for development purposes or for enabling TLS between the CDN and origin.